WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 ## 15 July 2025
 Worked with @SeriouslyAndy on https://github.com/WyliodrinEmbeddedIoT/tock/pull/34, implemented most of the requirements including HIL, full initialisation for the peripheral and interrupts handling shenaningans.
 Should maintain it until further review changes.

+## 16 July 2025
+Finished up the 8042 driver and debugged it even further.
+LGTM.
+I started working on a keyboard driver over 8042.
+Read all about it on https://wiki.osdev.org/PS/2_Keyboard .
+Our final goal is to port the whole process console from UART serial to VGA... which will take a while but I think it will be fun :D.